tuanpnUET/tuanpnUET/README.md

 #### Enthusiastic responsibility and discipline are vital
 #### Short-term goal
 I want to learn, challenge myself in real working environment, be given the chance to join real projects.
-I think that skills as well as for later work.
+I think that skills as well as for my further work.
-#### Long-term goal
-After graduation, I will come to Japan and work as a APP, GAME or WEB developer for a tech company.

 #### My slogan is "Everything you can imagine is real."
 #### My Fb  [TuanPhamNgoc](https://www.facebook.com/LeoPham.1504/).